Indoor Air Quality

 - Firefighter Training Open Burning Permit-Request to burn material, including otherwise prohibited materials and structures at a sit other than a solid waste disposal site for the specific purpose of training firefighters that accomplishes a legitimate training need.

-Please contact the City-County Health Department to complete the application for major open burning permit.
+Please contact the City-County Health Department to complete the Open Burning Application.